FPTQuant: Function-Preserving Transforms for LLM Quantization: Method

-\paragraph{Step 2: rescale outputs feeding back into residuals.} We do not want to change the overall output of the network.
+\paragraph{Step 2: rescale outputs feeding back into residuals.} We do not want to change the network's final output.
 To ensure this, we need to make sure that anything that feeds back into the residual is rescaled to the new normalized representation.
 We rescale the outputs $\tY_n$ using the same scales, i.e. ensure:

 which then gives $\tilde{\tZ}_n=\tilde{\tX}_n+\tilde{\tY}_n=\tS_n \odot \tZ_n$.

 Note that (i) matrix multiplication, (ii) linear layers without bias\footnote{We have not found any modern LLMs that use bias for the out and down projection layers.}, and (iii) BMM all commute with a scaler on the batch/sequence dimension.
 Consequently, we have a choice where we apply the scale, see Figure \ref{fig:method}.
 Importantly, this means we can apply the rescaling far into the attention and MLP blocks, which we find reduces quantization error within these blocks.